 The diagnosis of erythema can be made with the help of polymerase chain reaction testing.[17, 18, 19]

 The CDC states that interferon-gamma release assays (IGRAs) are whole-blood tests that can aid in diagnosing infection Mycobacterium tuberculosis.
 Two IGRAs that the FDA has approved and are commercially available in the United States are the QuantiFERON-TB Gold In-Tube test (QFT-GIT) and the T-SPOT.
 TB test (T-Spot).
 The QuantiFERON test can confirm the presence of latent tuberculosis in association with erythema induratum.
 The utility of this test was stressed in a patient with tender ulcerating nodules of the lower extremity, a normal chest radiograph, and biopsy without acid-fast bacilli, but whose QT was positive, leading to the diagnosis of erythema induratum.
+Additional reports have stressed the utility of testing for nodular vasculitis, in particular with the QuantiFERON Gold TB test and the interferon-gamma release assay.

 Test for hepatitis.